 Please be aware that Shoreline Metro is currently requiring all passengers to wear a face covering.

 Students can be denied services under Shoreline Metro's Conduct Policy and Exclusion Policy.
 Shoreline Metro works with SASD to resolve students conduct issues, but if conduct becomes a concern for other passengers, suspending use of Shoreline Metro may be necessary.
 Please visit their website for more information on this and all Shoreline Metro policies.

 Use the school locator tool to determine the attendance area for your home address.
-Pupils are eligible for bus transportation by the school district if:
+Pupils are eligible for yellow bus transportation by the school district if:

-Based on this policy, there is no bus transportation to Cooper, Grant, Jefferson, and Wilson Elementary Schools.
+Based on this policy, there is no yellow bus transportation to Cooper, Grant, Jefferson, and Wilson Elementary Schools.
 Cleveland and Lincoln-Erdman Elementary Schools are all bus eligible.

 Special Education Pupil Eligibility is based on physical, mental, emotional, and learning disabled attending special classes.
 Transportation will be provided if determined by assessment of a student's multi-disciplinary individual educational plan team.
 Students who attend an Exceptional Education Needs (EEN) Program at a school that is not his/her attendance area may receive transportation.
 Programs are located in schools around the school district where a room may be available.

 The English Language Learners (EL) Program has center schools that provide services for identified students.
 Students in the EL program that live outside the center school boundaries may have bussing available.